 I also learned about the mathematics of anxiety.
 Before the hearing notice even reached her mailbox, I was told by a detective that they’d confirmed her location and her phone’s landline status.
 There’s an elementary discomfort equation that becomes grafted onto your circadian rhythms when you discover your unrepentant harrasser lacks a vehicle and a cell phone.
 This is, of course, the time of the last call you received PLUS the amount of time it would take this person to reach you by public transit MINUS 15 minutes or so.

 Me - it's easy to see why she chose to stalk me.
 I'm surprised it doesn't happen more often TBH.

-Luckily, just when I was starting to sympathise (Wednesday-deep or so in week two) hostility rolled right back into the voicemails, and my caller was slinging accusations, talking about supreme evil like Nazis and Dan Brown novels and telling me she was “every woman” (R.I.P.
+Luckily, just when I was starting to sympathize (Wednesday-deep or so in week two) hostility rolled right back into the voicemails, and my caller was slinging accusations, talking about supreme evil like Nazis and Dan Brown novels, and telling me she was “every woman” (R.I.P.
 Whitney).